Leiden University Fund.

 Purpose

-The Fund aims to promote the study of classical languages, for example by increasing young people’s enthusiasm for this discipline and supporting them in the progress and deepening of their studies.
+The fund aims to promote the study of classical languages, for example by increasing young people’s enthusiasm for this discipline and supporting them in the progress and deepening of their studies.

 Purpose